How to Take Payments in Intercom: Payment Collection for Sales & Support

 PCI Compliance

 Voice payment compliance.
-If you use Intercom Phone with Shuttle's DTMF capture, the same de-scoping applies.
-Card data is captured within Shuttle's environment and stripped from the audio.
+If you take phone payments with Shuttle's Twilio Pay capture, the same de-scoping applies.
+Card data is captured inside Shuttle's certified environment in the secure Twilio Pay call and never reaches your telephony, recordings, or agents.
 Your telephony remains out of scope.

 Use Cases